WEBINAR: Growing Durable Eucalypts in Plantations

 RFP CPD points: 1.5

-With an increasing demand for durable timber and decreasing supply from native forest sources an expansion of the durable eucalypt plantation estate is desperately needed.
-With over 20 years of successfully growing durable eucalypts, Durable Eucalypt Growers Forum (DEGF) members Mark Wright, Emma Leslie-Mohr and Kaara Shaw will present key outcomes from their experience.
+With an increasing demand for durable timber an expansion of the durable eucalypt plantation estate is desperately needed.
+Case studies from small- scale hardwood eucalypt plantations will feature in this webinar.
+With over 20 years of successfully growing durable eucalypts, Durable Eucalypt Growers Forum (DEGF) members Mark Wright, Emma Leslie and Kaara Shaw will present key outcomes from their experience.

 Growing durable eucalypts in the sub tropics, 20 years of experience and experimentation

 Mark Wright | Super Forest Plantations

 Super Forest Plantations has been experimenting with a multitude of plantation parameters in the process of developing a successful model for mixed species durable eucalypt plantations in the sub tropics.
 Working with a range of species planted in various designs, incorporating different stocking rates, row orientation, species mixtures and thinning regimes to enable commercial thinning events and a clearfall harvest at the end of a 30 to 35 year rotation.
 Super Forest Plantations have been producing a range of products from 15 to 20 year old durable species that can be processed on farm and sold at the farm gate.
 These products, some still in development, are now driving our silvicultural regime and species selection.

 Growing High-Value Sawlog in Plantations – the Gippsland experience